ermongroup/cs228-notes/preliminaries/introduction/index.md

 Probabilistic modeling is also deeply grounded in reality and has countless real-world applications in fields as diverse as medicine, language processing, vision, physics, and many others.
 It is very likely that at least half a dozen applications currently running on your computer are using graphical models internally.

-This combination of beautiful theory and powerful applications makes graphical models one of the most fascinating topics in modern artificial intelligence and computer science{% sidenote 1 'Indeed, the 2011 Turing award (concidered to be the "Nobel prize of computer science") was recently awarded to [Judea Pearl](http://amturing.acm.org/award_winners/pearl_2658896.cfm) for settling the foundations of probabilistic graphical modeling.'%}.
+This combination of beautiful theory and powerful applications makes graphical models one of the most fascinating topics in modern artificial intelligence and computer science{% sidenote 1 'Indeed, the 2011 Turing award (considered to be the "Nobel prize of computer science") was recently awarded to [Judea Pearl](http://amturing.acm.org/award_winners/pearl_2658896.cfm) for settling the foundations of probabilistic graphical modeling.'%}.

 ## Probabilistic modeling